MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md

 1. Create custom code that:
     1. Listens for Event Hub events.
     1. Extracts the `video id` from the events.
-    1. Retrieves the relevant assets by calling AVI Apis.
+    1. Retrieves the relevant assets by calling VI Apis.
 In this scenario, request *Get Video Index* and *Get frames SAS URLs*.
     1. Sends the assets to the external AI model.
     1. Creates a JSON object based on the insights retrieved from the custom AI model.
     1. Requests *Patch Update Video Index*.